oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

    instuctions

+    Execute the query below by pasting it into the worksheet and clicking on the green circle "play" icon.
+This query shows the externalized configuration data stored by the Spring Config Server.

+    ```sql
+    <copy>select * from configserver.properties</copy>
+    ```

    ![pciture](images/obaas-config-server-table.png)

-## Task 1: Explore Prometheus and Grafana
+## Task 7: Explore Prometheus and Grafana

 xyz